lunfel/BilstoneAdClient/README.md

 Warning
 ===
-Please only use the client application with a content source that you trust.
+Please only use BilstoneAdClient with a content source that you trust.
 Using untrusted source could compromise your whole userbase and result in serious damage to your systems.
 Use at your own risks